-Available Award Criteria Amounts Assistance Honors Scholarships Milligan's most prestigious merit-based scholarships.
+Available Assistance Award Criteria Amounts Available Honors Scholarships Milligan's most prestigious merit-based scholarships.
 To be eligible for these scholarships, applicants must be admitted to the College by November 1.
 Late applicants will be considered if funds are still available.
-Available Award amounts range from \$11,000 to \$23,000 annually.
+Award amounts range from \$11,000 to \$23,000 annually.
 Academic Scholarships Awards are based on the applicant's ACT/SAT and high school grade point average or previous college GPA (transfer applicants).
 Award amounts range from \$3,500 to \$9,000 annually.
 Milligan College Grants Need-based and determined primarily from financial need.
 Awards made on the basis of criteria established by the College administration.
 Up to \$3,000 annually.
 Fine Arts Scholarships Based on the applicant's ability in theatre or art and the discretion of the respective faculty representative.
 Award amounts vary.
 Music Scholarship Based on the applicant's ability in music and the discretion of the respective faculty representative.
 Award amounts vary.
 Area Outstanding Student Scholarships Upperclassmen in each academic area.
 Based on student's overall GPA and individual promise in designated major.
 Award amounts vary.
 These are one-year awards.
 Athletic Scholarships Minimum requirements: Accepted for admission and selected by coach.
-Scholarships available for Basketball, Baseball, Softball, Volleyball, Tennis, Cross-Country, Track and Field, Golf, Soccer, Swimming, and Cheerleading.
+Scholarships available for Basketball, Baseball, Softball, Volleyball, Tennis, Cross-Country, Track and Field, Golf, Soccer, Swimming, Cheerleading and Mountain Biking.
 Award amounts vary based on the sport and the student's athletic ability.
-Betty Goah Scholarship Awarded to traditionally under-represented ethnic minority students from Tennessee with U.S. citizenship or permanent U.S. residence status.
-Must have a 3.0 overall GPA.
-Minimum 21 ACT (980 SAT).
-Scholarship covers balance of tuition, mandatory fees, room, and board not covered by institutional, federal, state grant aid, or outside scholarships.
-Non-Tennessee residents are required to pay \$4,000 per academic year.
+Betty Goah Scholarship Must be U.S. citizen or permanent U.S. resident.
+Must have a 3.0 overall GPA or a minimum 21 ACT (980 SAT).
+Must file FAFSA annually.
+Recipients must provid Hope Scholarship (TN residents) or equivalen amount (currently \$4,000 but subject to change).
+Scholarship then covers balance of tuition, mandatory fees room (double room at base rates), and board not covered by federal state grant aid, or outside scholarships.
 NACC Bible Bowl Scholarship Any member of the first or second place Bible Bowl Team at the North American Christian Convention.
 Also awards to the top 20 scorers on the Individual Achievement Test.
 Must maintain 2.5 GPA.
-Varying award amounts to Achievement Test top scorers.
-College Personnel Grant Individuals employed by the College for at least one year and their dependents (spouse and children).
-Must maintain a 2.0 GPA.
-Up to full tuition for bachelor's degree programs.
+Varying award amounts to Achievement Test to scorers.
 Milligan College Work- Study Employment Full-time (12 credit hours) undergraduate students who desire work and meet eligibility requirements.
-From \$920 to \$1,840 annually.
+From \$1,015 to \$2,03 annually.
 Institute for Servant Leadership Scholarships The purpose of the Institute for Servant Leadership Scholarship is to prepare a new generation of leaders for the church and society.
 The ISL Scholarship program is designed to help students discem their own individual calling through faith, service and leadership.
 Specific scholarship requirements include 15 hours of community service per semester, support of ISL programming, completion of the Introduction to Leadership class, and a written reflection each semester.
 Please see your admissions counselor to be considered for the ISL scholarship.
+Awards vary annually.